-- Study of smoke or contaminant propagation.
+- Study of smoke or contaminant propagation

-- Clearance of smoke or contaminant from the underground garage through a SHEV (Smoke and Heat Exhaust Ventilation System)
+- Clearance of smoke or contaminant from the underground garage through a SHEV (smoke and heat exhaust ventilation system)

-Smoke Propagation in Underground Garage
+Garage Ventilation Smoke Propagation in Underground Garage

 Why is this study significant?
-A small round of discussion can help us understand how the ventilation affects the propagation of smoke or any other contaminant in a closed environment.
-The simulations are carried out in an underground parking garage with different combinations for smoke and heat exhaust ventilation systems.
+It is important to understand how ventilation affects the propagation of smoke or any other contaminant in a closed environment.
+The simulations are carried out with SimScale in an underground parking garage with different combinations of ventilation systems for smoke control.
 Look at the two images below.
-In both cases, we have smoke coming out of a particular source and it is critical to understand how it circulates in the environment.
+In both cases, smoke is coming from a particular point.
+In order to tackle an emergency, it is critical to understand how smoke circulates in the environment from the fire source.
 The term ‘scalar ratio’ is one where the value 1 refers to smoke and 0 refers to air, and the term ‘smoke ratio’ refers to the percentage of smoke present in the entire domain.
-So lesser the value of ‘smoke ratio’, better ventilation in the closed space.
+The lesser the value of ‘smoke ratio’, the better the ventilation in the closed space.

 Case 1: The average smoke ratio in this instance is 0.754, which represents that 75.4% of the garage is covered by smoke.
 This can be seen from the fact that a larger area in the domain is covered by red.

 Case 1: The domain has its inlets and outlets as shown below in the figure.
-The average smoke ratio is 0.166 after passing in air for about 1.5 hours.
+The average smoke ratio is 0.166 after passing in the air for about 1.5 hours.

-Paul G. Höglund, Parking, energy consumption and air pollution, Science of The Total Environment, Volumes 334–335, 1 December 2004, Pages 39-45, ISSN 0048-9697.
+- Paul G. Höglund, Parking, energy consumption and air pollution, Science of The Total Environment, Volumes 334–335, 1 December 2004, Pages 39-45, ISSN 0048-9697

-- Sung R. Kim, Francesca Dominici, Timothy J. Buckley, Concentrations of vehicle-related air pollutants in an urban parking garage, Environmental Research, Volume 105, Issue 3, November 2007, Pages 291-299, ISSN 0013-9351.
+- Sung R. Kim, Francesca Dominici, Timothy J. Buckley, Concentrations of vehicle-related air pollutants in an urban parking garage, Environmental Research, Volume 105, Issue 3, November 2007, Pages 291-299, ISSN 0013-9351

-- James M., Ramsey MS., Carboxyhemoglobinemia in Parking Garage Employees, Archives of Environmental Health: An International Journal, Volume 15, Number 3, 1967, Pages 580-583.
+- James M., Ramsey MS., Carboxyhemoglobinemia in Parking Garage Employees, Archives of Environmental Health: An International Journal, Volume 15, Number 3, 1967, Pages 580-583